 Under GAEC 1 you must not cultivate or apply pesticides within two metres of the top of the bank of a watercourse.
-The eligible area for payment for this option will start from the edge of this two metre strip.
+Under GBR 18 inorganic fertiliser must not be applied to land that is within two metres of any watercourse.
+Measurement of the margin starts at the top of the bank and the first two metres from the top of the bank are not eligible for payment.
+The eligible area for payment for these options will start from the edge of this two-metre strip.